EddWills95/jc-crypto/README.md

 ## Explaination

-- Technical Exercise for JungleCreative
+- Technical Exercise for JungleCreations
 - Uses the CryptoCompare API to fetch a list of tradable coins and their prices

 - State Management with Redux